Shopify Plus Partner Klaviyo Master Platinum Partner Full-Service eCommerce Agency

 Part 2: The “How” – 3 Advanced Automations to Build Loyalty

-Once you accept that retention is the engine of profit, you need the machinery to execute it.
-We aren’t talking about generic newsletters.
-We are talking about “feeding the machine” – building flows where one action triggers the next, deepening the relationship.
+Once you accept that retention is the true engine of your profit margin, you need the technical machinery to execute it.
+We are not talking about blasting generic weekly newsletters.
+We are talking about “feeding the machine” by building interconnected flows where one specific user action triggers the next, deepening the relationship at every touchpoint.

-Here are three advanced strategies to implement immediately:
+Here are three advanced strategies you need to implement immediately.

 The “Easy Button”: Predictive Replenishment